 There is no evidence that hazardous substances were stored, released, or disposed of on the Property in excess of the 40 Code of Federal Regulations Part 373 reportable quantities.
-As described in more detail in Section 4.3.1, petroleum products (specifically No. 2 fuel oil) were stored on the Property for more than one year (in underground storage tanks serving the housing units) and a release did occur at one location that required implementation of a soil removal action.
-The CERCLA notice and covenant information (provided in association with the petroleum product release and soil removal action), along with CERCLA access provision and other deed provisions, as provided as Enclosure 5, will be included in the deed, as will the Environmental Protection Provisions (EPPs) as provided as Enclosure 6.
+As described in more detail in Section 4.3.1, petroleum products (specifically No. 2 fuel oil) were stored on the Property for more than one year (in underground storage tanks serving the housing units) and releases did occur at three locations that required implementation of soil removal actions.
+The CERCLA notice and covenant information (provided in association with the petroleum product releases and soil removal actions), along with CERCLA access provision and other deed provisions, as provided as Enclosure 5, will be included in the deed, as will the Environmental Protection Provisions (EPPs) as provided as Enclosure 6.